 Shareholders who wish to appoint a proxyholder to represent them at the online meeting must submit their proxy or voting instruction form (as applicable) prior to registering and must then also register their proxyholder.
 Registering the proxyholder is an additional step a Shareholder must take following the submission of their proxy or voting instruction form.
-To register a proxyholder, Shareholders MUST visit www.agmconnect.com/novo2024 at least 48 hours before the Meeting which is 5:00 p.m.
-(Pacific Daylight Time) on June 21, 2024 and provide AGM Connect with the proxyholder's contact information so that AGM Connect may provide the proxyholder with a username via email.
+To register a proxyholder, Shareholders MUST visit https://portal.agmconnect.com/pxlogin at least 48 hours before the Meeting which will be held at 8 a.m.
+(Australian Western Standard Time) on Tuesday, June 24, 2025, being 5:00 p.m.
+(Pacific Daylight Time) on Monday, June 23, 2025, and provide AGM Connect with the proxyholder's contact information so that AGM Connect may provide the proxyholder with a username via email.
 Failure to register a duly appointed proxyholder will result in the proxyholder not receiving a username to participate in the Meeting.